jrichmond93/ChatbotPOC/README.md

 - ✅ All conversation memory features working
 - ⚠️ Data lost on server restart
 - ⚠️ Not suitable for production scale

+> **🚨 Vercel Deployment Note**: When deployed to Vercel, serverless functions reset between calls, so conversations won't persist between requests.
+For production deployments with persistent memory, implement one of the database solutions below.

 ### Production Database Upgrade Path